-To secure franchisee compliance as your franchise brand evolves, operations manuals updates must keep pace with changes to your franchise system.
+To secure franchisee compliance as your franchise brand evolves, franchise operations manuals updates must keep pace with changes to your franchise system.

 By Marla Rosner, Senior Learning & Development Consultant, MSA Worldwide

 One of the most crucial tools franchisors possess in maintaining franchisee compliance with system requirements and brand standards is their effective communication in “Operations Manuals” referenced in the Franchise Disclosure Document and Franchise Agreement.
-Whether the system is documented in manuals, PowerPoint slides, or multiple mixed-media formats, keeping material current is critical to ensuring that franchisees understand what is expected of them as the system evolves.
+Whether the franchised system is documented in manuals, PowerPoint slides, or multiple mixed-media formats, keeping material current is critical to ensuring that franchisees understand what is expected of them as the system evolves.

-If you’re asking yourself, “When should we update our franchise system training materials?” there’s a very good chance that the answer is “yesterday.”
-In the absence of maintaining the organizational discipline required to keep material current, franchisors may find themselves years behind in updates, facing a daunting and difficult task that may even involve starting over from scratch.
-To avoid this scenario, the following are recommendations to stay organized and efficient in maintaining critical material.
+In the absence of maintaining the organizational discipline required to keep material current, franchisors may find themselves years behind in updates, facing a daunting and difficult task that can even involve starting over from scratch.
+To avoid this scenario, here are recommendations to stay organized and efficient in updating critical material.

 Tip #1: Assign a Manual Custodian

-In the absence of a single point person for manual updates, significant problems arise such as:
+In the absence of a single point person for manual updates, significant problems arise, such as:

-• Various individuals edit the manuals with different writing and graphic styles, creating an unprofessional and confusing presentation to your readers.
+- Various individuals edit the manuals with different writing and graphic styles, creating an unprofessional and confusing presentation to your readers.

-• Franchisees become overwhelmed, and confused, and stop paying attention to the franchisor’s materials.
+- Franchisees become overwhelmed, and confused, and stop paying attention to the franchisor’s materials.

-• The franchisor loses credibility and control over standards.
+- The franchisor loses credibility and control over standards.

 Tip #2: Stakeholder, Legal Counsel, and Franchise Consultant Reviews